Black British people: Early 20th century

-Colonial soldiers and sailors of Afro-Caribbean descent served in the United Kingdom during the First World War, and some settled in British cities.
-The South Shields community—which also included other "coloured" seamen known as lascars, who were from South Asia and the Arab world—were victims of the UK's first race riot in 1919.
-Soon eight other cities with significant non-white communities were also hit by race riots.
-Due to these disturbances, many of the residents from the Arab world as well as some other immigrants were evacuated to their homelands.
+Colonial soldiers of Afro-Caribbean descent and thousands of seamen from West Africa and the Caribbean served in the United Kingdom during the First World War, and some settled in British cities.
+Black communities in several British port cities were affected by the race riots of 1919.
+Charles Wootton (also recorded as Wooten or Wotten), a Black seaman and First World War veteran, was killed by a white mob in Liverpool during the unrest.
+Other cities with significant Black communities (including Cardiff, Glasgow and London) were also hit by riots.
+Due to these disturbances, some of the residents from the Black diaspora as well as many other immigrants were evacuated to their homelands.
 In that first postwar summer, other racial riots of whites against "coloured" peoples also took place in numerous United States cities, towns in the Caribbean, and South Africa.
 They were part of the social dislocation after the war as societies struggled to integrate veterans into the work forces again, and groups competed for jobs and housing.

-At Australian insistence, the British refused to accept the Racial Equality Proposal put forward by the Japanese at the Paris Peace Conference, 1919.
+The West African Students' Union (WASU), founded in London in 1925 by Ladipo Solanke and Herbert Bankole-Bright, became an important organisation supporting African students in Britain and campaigning against racial discrimination and colonial rule.
+It played a significant role in linking Black political activism in Britain with anti-colonial movements in West Africa and provided a base for political discussion and organisation among African students.